hjorslev/awesome-stars/README.md

 - [ugurkocde/Intune](https://github.com/ugurkocde/Intune) - Intune related scripts
 - [MSEndpointMgr/PSInvoker](https://github.com/MSEndpointMgr/PSInvoker) - Utility application to silently running PowerShell scripts without flashing windows.
 - [MudBlazor/MudBlazor](https://github.com/MudBlazor/MudBlazor) - Blazor Component Library based on Material design with an emphasis on ease of use.
 Mainly written in C# with Javascript kept to a bare minimum it empowers .NET developers to easily debug it if needed.
+- [HotCakeX/Harden-Windows-Security](https://github.com/HotCakeX/Harden-Windows-Security) - Harden Windows Safely, Securely using Official Supported Microsoft methods and proper explanation | Always up-to-date and works with the latest build of Windows | Provides tools and Guides for Persona
 - [WindowsGSM/WindowsGSM](https://github.com/WindowsGSM/WindowsGSM) - 🎲 A powerful tool to manage game servers.
 Equipped with a GUI for server admins to install, import, start, stop, restart, update, and automate multiple servers with a push of a button.
 - [santisq/PSParallelPipeline](https://github.com/santisq/PSParallelPipeline) - Parallel processing of pipeline input objects!
 - [netwrix/pingcastle](https://github.com/netwrix/pingcastle) - PingCastle - Get Active Directory Security at 80% in 20% of the time